grafana/intro-to-mltp/README.md

 //Section 5
 otelcol.receiver.otlp "otlp_receiver" {
     grpc {
-        endpoint = "//TODO: Fill in the default value shown in the doc" }
+        endpoint = "//TODO: Fill in the default value shown in the grpc block section of the otelcol.receiver.otlp doc" }
     http {
-        endpoint = "//TODO: Fill in the default value shown in the doc" }
+        endpoint = "//TODO: Fill in the default value shown in the http block section of the otelcol.receiver.otlp doc" }
     output {
         traces = [